nicogiambi98/Draft-Buddy/README.md

 To avoid pyjnius version conflicts and make builds deterministic per platform, this repo includes two separate spec files alongside the neutral default buildozer.spec.

 - Android: use buildozer.android.spec (includes pyjnius)
+  - Commands:
+    - cp buildozer.android.spec buildozer.spec
-  - Example: buildozer -f buildozer.android.spec android debug
+    - buildozer android debug
 - iOS: use buildozer.ios.spec (no pyjnius)
+  - Commands (on macOS):
+    - cp buildozer.ios.spec buildozer.spec
-  - Example (on macOS): buildozer -f buildozer.ios.spec ios debug
+    - buildozer ios debug

 Notes
 - The default buildozer.spec remains platform-agnostic and excludes pyjnius; you can keep using it if you prefer to add/remove dependencies locally.
 - Pinning pyjnius in the Android-specific spec helps prevent the version mismatch issues you previously encountered.
 - You can customize each spec independently (e.g., android.api, architectures, or iOS codesigning hints) without affecting the other platform.

+### Troubleshooting: `buildozer # Unknown command -f`
+If you see this error, your Buildozer version likely doesn’t support the `-f`/`--config` flag ordering used in some guides.
+Use one of the following instead:
+- Easiest: copy the desired spec file to `buildozer.spec` and run the command:
+  - Android: `cp buildozer.android.spec buildozer.spec && buildozer android debug`
+  - iOS (macOS): `cp buildozer.ios.spec buildozer.spec && buildozer ios debug`
+- Or upgrade Buildozer to the latest version and try again.

+Note: The GitHub Actions workflow already uses the copy approach for compatibility.

 ## iOS Build FAQ — “Ready to install?”
-Q: If I run `buildozer -f buildozer.ios.spec -v ios debug`, will it produce an iOS app that’s ready to install on my iPhone?
+Q: If I run `cp buildozer.ios.spec buildozer.spec && buildozer -v ios debug`, will it produce an iOS app that’s ready to install on my iPhone?

 Short answer: It produces a debuggable build and an Xcode project.
 To install on a physical device you must have code signing set up and install via Xcode or via Buildozer with codesigning configured.